IslamAAli/3D-Model-Based-Tracking/README.md

 Junaid Ahmad, MSc Student,  Computing Science, University of Alberta.

 ## Disclaimer:
 This project is part of the requirements for the CMPUT615 course at the University of Alberta.
+Winter 2020